supaflyENJOY/DynamicsDocs/docs/Overview/ViewsCharts.md

 ## Create a View

 To create a view that suits your needs, open an existing view.
-You can add to and edit the existing view until it displays the information you are ooking for.
+You can add to and edit the existing view until it displays the information you are looking for.

-### Update Colums
+### Update Columns

-1. Click the 'Edit Columns'n on the right hand side of the page
+1. Click the 'Edit Columns' on the right-hand side of the page

  <img src ="/img/0f5ca226-ae9b-49b0-95b3-56a67b895713_image.png " width="350"/>